Kuvaldis/mtt/README.md

 Java 11 is required.

 Only minimum necessary REST API operations are added.
 For more explanations see 'Rationale' section.
+Body format should be "application/json" for both, request and response.

 Following operations are provided:
 * **POST /users**.
 Creates a new user.
 Http request example: